 Understanding your baseline physical and mental health forms an important part of building a healthy lifestyle.
-This is part 2 of the DIY mental health MOT series and discusses having an annual physical health check.
+This blog post is part 2 of the Mind and Body series which discusses tips for a healthy lifestyle.
+This blog post focuses on the physical health check.
 If you haven't read part 1 of this series click here and read it first.

 Having a physical health check can give an indicator of your overall health and can also identify any issues that may require review by a healthcare professional.
 A full annual health check should be performed by a suitably qualified healthcare professional.
 I also discuss how you can complete a basic DIY check up.

 If you are persistently feeling low, distressed, worried or having symptoms you are worried about, speak to your GP or a suitable healthcare professional or call NHS 111.

 *If you are feeling suicidal, thinking about harming yourself, distressed or having difficulty coping get urgent help*

 If you are under 40 years old, fit and well and do not have any pre-existing medical conditions, at a minimum, your blood pressure, pulse and Body Mass Index (BMI) should be checked at least once a year.
 However you can also perform the blood tests discussed below.

 If you are 40 years old or more you should definitely have your vital signs and blood tests (see below) or have a full annual health check performed by a healthcare professional.

 You can attend a pharmacy or the reception of your GP surgery to have your weight, BMI, blood pressure and pulse checked.

 You can make an appointment to see the healthcare assistant at your GP surgery to have these checked.